Deutsch

 • Electroplating

-Electroplating of surfaces made of rhodium, gold, silver, nickel, chrome, copper and tin using rack or barrel plating to improve the properties and appearance of your metallic workpieces.
+We electroplate surfaces with rhodium, gold, silver, nickel, chrome, copper and tin.
+For successful electroplating and to improve the properties and appearance of your metallic workpieces, we use rack electroplating or barrel electroplating.

 Electroplating of series, small series as well as of extraordinary single pieces